-Bipolar disorder is a condition that affects moods where people are able to swing from one extreme to another.
+Bipolar disorder is a condition where people experience extreme moods.
 It was previously known as 'manic depression'.

 People with bipolar disorder experience periods or 'episodes' of:

-- depression - where they feel very low and lethargic
+- extreme lows, or depression - where they feel very low and lethargic

-- mania - where they feel very high and overactive (less severe mania is known as 'hypomania').
+- extreme highs, or mania - where they feel very high and overactive (less severe mania is known as 'hypomania')

-There are two main types of bipolar disorder:
+There are 2 main types of bipolar disorder:

 There are also people who experience 'mixed episodes' where they can feel some of the signs and symptoms of both depression and mania.